 First-rate research output

 The School of Business, Economics and Information Systems is highly successful with regard to its research output.
-Academics at the school published approximately 60 articles in peer-reviewed journals in 2016-17.
-About one third of these appeared in journals seen as leading in their respective fields (A+ or A).
-Moreover, members of the school held approximately 100 presentations at national and international conferences.
+Academics at the school published approximately 80 articles in peer-reviewed journals in 2017-18.
+About one quarter of these appeared in journals seen as leading in their respective fields (A+ or A).
+Moreover, members of the school held approximately 80 presentations at national and international conferences.

 The school also has strong institutes and research centres.